COPD is a progressive, irreversible lung disease which kills around 30,000 people a year in the UK – more than breast, bowel or prostate cancer.

 COPD is both preventable and treatable and early diagnosis and treatment can slow the progression of the illness.
 Symptoms include a persistent cough, breathing problems, a wheezy chest, and recurrent chest infections.

 Each year the British Lung Foundation focuses its campaigning around World COPD Day, an annual event organised by the Global Initiative for Chronic Obstructive Lung Disease (GOLD) to improve awareness and care of COPD around the world.
-Last year's World COPD Day took place on Wednesday 17th November 2010.
-The theme of the BLF's campaign was get tested - you could be one of the missing millions.
-If you think you may be at risk of COPD then you can take our Breath Test or watch our online Web TV show.
+This year World COPD Day 2007 will take place on 14 November 2007.

 To mark this year’s World COPD Day the British Lung Foundation is launching a special report called ‘Invisible Lives’ which shows where people are most at risk of COPD.

 You can support the campaign by emailing your local MP (England), MSP (Scotland), AM (Wales) or MLA (Northern Ireland)

 You can also voice your opinion by taking part in an opinion poll or signing the BLF campaigning charter.